algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

 The application's primary job is to precisely convert source files into a format that allows for simulation animations to be played in real time.
 The conversion process begins with two files: a synthesized Verilog file and its associated SDF file.
 The Verilog parser extracts the netlist, which contains components (such as fundamental logic parts) and their interconnections.
 The SDF parser reads time data, which includes delays and signal transitions.
 Both parsers are written in JavaScript to ensure compatibility with all type of OS.

-&#x20;Once processed, the data is combined into a single pivot JSON structure that includes both the static FPGA architecture and the timing connections.
+Once processed, the data is combined into a single pivot JSON structure that includes both the static FPGA architecture and the timing connections.
 The JSON contains:

 - **Components:** Each BEL (e.g., LUT, flip-flop) has an ID, position, and connection endpoints.
 - **Timing:** A list of source-destination pairings with corresponding delay values and signal metadata.